kcerdena/light-timer/README.md

 ### Materials
 - Arduino Pro Micro ATmega32U4 (5v, 16MHz)
 - DS3231 Real Time Clock
-- SRD-05VDC-SL-C Relay
+- 2N2222 NPN Transistor
 - Aquatop Pisces 5G Aquarium LED Light (modified)

 ### Light Prep
 I popped the LED case open and inspected the driver circuit.
 The touch sensor was incredibly sensitive.
 I wasn't able to intercept it.
 The light uses a 12V power supply.
 Moonlight and White light circuits are ground switched.
 I observed that Moonlight remains on while the White light is on.
 I soldered (3) wires onto the circuit board and extended them outside the case.
 (BLK) power supply ground, (YLW) power supply +12V, (RED) White light +7.2V.

 ### Circuit Wiring:
-- +12v Fish Tank Light to Arduino RAW (Yellow Wire; +11.91v measured)
+- +12v Fish Tank Light (Yellow Wire; +11.91v measured) to Toggle Switch (PWR)
+- Toggle Switch (PWR) to Arduino RAW
 - GND Fish Tank Light to Arduino GND (Black Wire)
 - Arduino VCC to RTC VCC
 - Arduino GND to RTC GND
 - Arduino PIN 2 to RTC SDA
 - Arduino PIN 3 to RTC SCL
-- Arduino VCC to Relay VCC
-- Arduino GND to Relay GND
+- Arduino GND to Transistor Emitter (PIN3)
-- Arduino PIN 7 to Relay INPUT
+- Arduino PIN A9 to 4.7 kOhm Resistor (R1)
-- Relay GND to Relay COM
+- R1 to Transistor Base (PIN2)
-- Relay NO to White Light PWR (Red Wire; +7.2v measured)
+- Transistor Collector (PIN1) to White Light PWR (Red Wire; +7.2v measured)

 ### Data
 I retrieved an .XLS of sunrise/sunset times for the entire year from the [NOAA Global Monitoring Laboratory website](https://gml.noaa.gov/grad/solcalc/calcdetails.html).
 After entering my local coordinates, i examined the sunrise and sunset data for the year.
 Coding a daily lookup table consumed too much memory.
 I decided to use a monthly lookup table.
 I found the latest sunrise and sunset times for the month and rounded to the nearest 10 minutes.

 ### Logic
-- Get current time from RTC.
-- Lookup today's sunrise and sunset time.
+- At Power ON, turn light on/off based on expected state for current time.
-- If it's after sunset, turn the light off.
+- If it's sunset, dim light over 10 minutes until light at 0%.
-- Otherwise, if it's after sunrise, turn the light on.
+- If it's sunrise, increase light over 10 minutes util light at 100%.

-- Otherwise, turn the light off.
-- Wait 60 seconds and repeat.
+## Operating Notes
+Light will auto-cycle between Moonlight and ON at Sunset/Sunrise with dimming transitions.
+Light Timer only controls LED White Light function.
+LED Touch Sensor remains operational.
+For auto-cycle operation between Moonlight and ON, leave LED Touch Sensor switched to Moonlight.
+For auto-cycle operation between OFF and ON, leave LED Touch Sensor switched OFF.
+(Not recommended) *This will affect light color.
+LED is intended to operate with both Moonlight and White light on.
+If LED Touch Sensor is switched to ON, Light Timer will have no effect.

 ## Failed attempts
 - I went on the big ecommerce site and searched for a fish tank light timer.
 I found something that plugged inline with my light's power supply.
 It had selectable hour intervals and a sunrise / sunset function.
 I  gave it a try.
 Turns out, my light isn't compatible with the timer's sunrise/sunset function.
 My light would pass through a strobe phase as it increased brightness from 0% to 100%.
 Once it reached 100% brightness, it would be in Moonlight mode regardless of the mode it was in last.
 That wasn't anticipated and wasn't acceptable .
 Additionally, because it operated inline with the power supply, the light would be powered off at night rather than using the Moonlight mode.
 This helped clarify my desired behavior.
 I want my light to switch between On and Moonlight modes.
 The dimmer ramp at on/Moonlight transitions would be cool too.